Mayor of Milan: Overview

-According to the Italian Constitution, the mayor of Milan is a member of the Milan's City Council.
-The mayor and the other 48 city councillors (consiglieri comunali) are elected by the Italian and EU citizens residing in Milan.
-Concurrently, albeit with a different ballot paper, nine presidents and 270 councillors are chosen for the nine assemblies of the nine municipalities, often referred to as zones, in which the city is divided, each one having one president and 30 councillors.
+According to the Italian Constitution, the mayor of Milan is a member of the City Council of Milan.
+The mayor and the other 48 city councillors (consiglieri comunali) are elected by the Italian and European Union citizens residing in Milan.
+Concurrently, albeit with a different ballot paper, nine presidents and 270 councillors are chosen for the nine assemblies of the nine municipalities of Milan, often referred to as zones, in which the city is divided, each one having one president and 30 councillors.
 All the offices are elected for five-year terms.
+The official seat of the mayor and of the City Council is Milan's City Hall, Palazzo Marino, in Piazza della Scala (Zone 1 of Milan).
+Each municipality has its own official seat within its respective territory.
+After the election, the mayor can appoint one vice mayor (Anna Scavuzzo is the incumbent) and up to 16 assessors.

-After the election, the mayor can appoint one vice mayor (currently Anna Scavuzzo) and up to 16 assessors; together they form the municipal government (giunta comunale) and they implement the municipal policies, which are determined and controlled by the City Council.
+The mayor, vice mayor, and assessors form the municipal government (giunta comunale) and they implement the municipal policies, which are determined and controlled by the City Council.
 The City Council has also the power to dismiss the mayor or any of the assessors with a motion of no confidence.
 Similar procedures take place at the municipality level, where the mayor is called the president of the municipality (presidente del municipio) and there are three assessors.
 Since 1993, Italian mayors of municipalities of more than 15,000 inhabitants have been directly elected by their respective electorates.
 Voters can express their choice for the mayor and for a list of municipal councillors not necessarily supporting the same mayor-candidate (voto disgiunto).
 If no mayor-candidate receives a majority of votes, a run-off election is held two weeks later among the top two candidates.
 In the list choice, each voter can express one or two preferences for councillor candidates; in the case of two preferences, their gender must be different.
 The party and civic lists supporting the elected mayor are granted a majority of the City Council seats, divided proportionally to each list result, by means of a majority bonus; the remaining seats are then assigned proportionally to the opposition lists.

-The official seat of the mayor and of the City Council is Milan's City Hall, Palazzo Marino, in Piazza della Scala (Municipality 1).
-Each municipality has its own official seat as well, within its respective territory.